Bakfiets & Bakkersfiets: etymology

 This morning, for the first time, I found a reference to the box of a Bakfiets Cargobike as the “bucket”.
 “Bak”, “box”, “bucket”… I’d just never thought of that connection before.

-The usage of these Dutch words is a constant source of confusion for English speakers so here’s some clarification.
-I’m no etymologist, but I can at least explain some of the most obvious Dutch-English language connections surrounding our beloved bakfietsen…
+The usage of these Dutch words is a constant source of confusion for English speakers and even with Dutch being my second language it’s amazingly irritating to constantly read about a “bakfiet” or an “omafiet”.
+Thus I’ve decided to set it down in electrons, once and for all.
+I’m no pro in the world of etymology, but here’s at least an overview of the correct usage and some of the most obvious Dutch-English language connections surrounding our beloved fietsen en bakfietsen:

 Bak (pl: bakken)